seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 Comfort thyself, as I do, gentle Queen,
-With hope of sharp, unheard of, dire revenge.—
+With hope of sharp, unheard of, dire revenge.--
 He bids me to provide his funeral,
 And so I will; but all the peers in France
 Shall mourners be, and weep out bloody tears,